Rafael Correa: Sea conservation

 Correa overturned a ban on the sale of shark fins, which are popular in Asia, but stipulated that the fins can only be sold if the sharks are caught accidentally and by artisan fishermen.
 He did not say how authorities would determine whether the shark had been caught accidentally or deliberately.

 On 3 August 2007, Correa ordered the deportation of Sean O'Hearn-Gimenez, director of the Sea Shepherd Conservation Society, saying that he would not allow "gringuitos" (literally, "little gringos") to tell Ecuadorians what to do or to pursue local fishermen.
 However, a local newspaper noted that O'Hearn-Gimenez had signed a 5-year agreement with Ecuador's own Environmental Police rather than acting unilaterally (as a foreigner with no authority of his own), and was married to an Ecuadorian.
 The deportation was ordered because Sea Shepherd, in partnership with the Ecuadorian National Environmental Police, exposed and stopped the biggest shark-fin shipment in the port city of Manta.
 Correa later rescinded the extradition order because O'Hearn-Gimenez was married to an Ecuadorian woman.
 All the arrested fishermen were released, too, and the confiscated shark fins returned to them.

-Security and defense
+Police and security

-In June and July 2007 in several communities of the Amazonía and domestic South, protests were carried out against oil and mining concessions to transnational companies (PetroChina, PetroBras and Canadian mining).
-According to some media, the Government repressed abusing from the force to these mobilizations.